fieldmaps/adm0-generator/README.md

 ![](https://img.fieldmaps.io/adm0-template/wld_00.png)

 This tool provides a flexible way to manage ADM0 boundaries, using a separation of concerns for physical and cultural layers.
 For physical boundaries, OpenStreetMap coastlines provide the basis for land polygons.
 This is taken as-is from [osmdata.openstreetmap.de](https://osmdata.openstreetmap.de/download/land-polygons-complete-4326.zip) without further modification.
-Cultural boundaries are deliniated with a derivative of the UNmap (Global International Boundaries) layer from [data.humdata.org](https://data.humdata.org/dataset/united-nations-map).
+Cultural boundaries are delineated with a derivative of the UNmap (Global International Boundaries) layer from [data.humdata.org](https://data.humdata.org/dataset/united-nations-map).
 This source provides exact detail about border statuses, defining multiple classifications and guidance for proper visualization.

-The rational for creating a hybrid source layer is to address one of the shortcommings of using the UNmap source itself for very high resolution print and web maps.
+The rational for creating a hybrid source layer is to address one of the shortcomings of using the UNmap source itself for very high-resolution print and web maps.
 Coastline precision for this layer is approximately 500m in most places, making it less than ideal for maps going down to street level around shores.
 OpenStreetMap provides about 36x more coastline detail (1,100 MB vs 30 MB), and is also purpose built to be aligned with the rest of OSM data.

 ## Usage